So, you've taken the decision to decommission your data center?

 Why Would You Need a Data Center Decommissioning Plan?

-You'll need a data center decommissioning plan to ensure the whole process can be executed smoothly, which is important due to four main reasons:
+You'll need a data center decommissioning plan to ensure the whole process can be executed smoothly, which is important due to these main reasons:

 1. Data Security